Saturday, November 3, 2012

 We hardly made ten steps, when “Aaaaah, and what are you looking for here!?”, an angry sounding voice rang from behind us.
 The voice belonged to somebody in the next garden; its owner remained hidden behind a screen of shrubs.
 “Why do you ask?”, I said in reply.
 “If you have no business to be here PISS OFF!”, the voice said, with a harsh sound of the local accent.
 From that accent I guessed the owner to be an old railway worker.
 I replied in kind with a few choice words, and we continued walking.
 The stream of invectives from behind us included references to us licking his posterior, to our dirtiness, to our cattle-like bad manners...

 After about fifty metres my son remarked that the tone of the voice is a bit less venomous – what about returning and trying to get some information from him?
 The son’s understanding of Slovakian is quite good, but with no knowledge of any swearwords, or words spoken in the local dialect.
 We returned and sat down in the grass in front of the entrance to the voice’s garden.
 “And what is this?”, said the voice.
 Only now we were able to see its owner, albeit partly.
 He was still behind his shrubs, but I was able to make a kind of judgment: about 65-70 years of age (like myself), perhaps a railway worker, slim.
 “We would like to ask about something”, I said.
-It was something unexpected for him and so he continued with abusing us; my son tried to calm him down in a soothing voice.
+It was something unexpected for him and so he continued with abusing us; my son tried to calm him down in a soothing voice, too.

 Eventually he calmed down somehow, and “what is it that you want?” he asked.
 “My wife spent most of her childhood here, your garden here sits in part of her old property, and we would like to hear if you know anything about her family.”